Albert Green, Private 12951, 9th Battalion, Cheshire Regiment

 Private Albert Green is buried in Grave Ref.
 III.
 B. 12. of the Le Touret Military Cemetery, Richebourg-L’Avoue, Pas-de-Calais, France.

-His sister asked for a cross and the following words to be added to his headstone:
+His sister asked for the following inscription to be added to his headstone:

 “R.I.P FROM HIS SISTERS AND BROTHERS